-$Remember \ the \ following \ rules \ when \ accessing \ the \ college's \ technology \ infrastructure:$
+Remember the following rules when accessing the college's technology infrastructure:

-- Configuration settings must not be modified. - Personal Health Information may not be copied or scanned or captured by any electronic means. - Software and programs cannot be copied without written permission by Aultman College. - Food and beverages are not permitted in any lab classrooms including, but not limited to, computer lab, science labs, simulation labs, and skill labs. - A student's personal device may not be configured to operate as a server accessible by other computers via the Internet. - Any use of the technology infrastructure for illegal purposes is prohibited. - Students must take precautions against importing and spreading computer viruses. - Deliberate attempts to interfere with the technology infrastructure or to circumvent privacy and security safeguards are prohibited. - Technology resources may not be used for personal gain that has not been preauthorized by Aultman College.
-Any authorization may be further restricted by the regulations of Aultman College maintaining an ".edu" internet domain. - Technology resources may not be used for commercial gain, solicitation, advertisement or promotion of commercial services or products.
+- Configuration settings must not be modified. - Personal Health Information may not be copied or scanned or captured by any electronic means. - Software and programs cannot be copied without written permission by Aultman College. - Food and beverages are not permitted in any lab classrooms including, but not limited to, computer lab, science labs, simulation labs, and skills labs. - A student's personal device may not be configured to operate as a server accessible by other computers via the Internet. - Any use of the technology infrastructure for illegal purposes is prohibited. - Students must take precautions against importing and spreading computer viruses. - Deliberate attempts to interfere with the technology infrastructure or to circumvent privacy and security safeguards are prohibited. - Technology resources may not be used for personal gain that has not been preauthorized by Aultman College.
+Any authorization may be further restricted by the regulations of Aultman College maintaining an ".edu" Internet domain. - Technology resources may not be used for commercial gain, solicitation, advertisement, or promotion of commercial services or products.

-USER RIGHTS & PRIVILEGES
+USER RIGHTS AND PRIVILEGES